02

 And the kicker to this wacko lawyer story?
 The guy took the bench today for the first time as an admistrative law judge.

-This lawsuit has been going on for two years — it should’ve gone on for two minutes.
+This lawsuit has been going on for two years -- it should've gone on for two minutes.
 The lawyer should be disbarred.
 In fact, all of the judges who have dealt with this case seriously over the past two years should have to attend some sort of training in common sense for not having thrown this lawsuit out the second it appeared in court.

 And lawyers wonder why their profession isn’t more respected.

-0 Responses to “Lawyers and their suits”
+0 comments on “Lawyers and their suits”